djkim0403/personal-python-project/README.md

 # Tic-Tac-Toe!
-A simple game I made using Python in Jupyter Notebooks to practice Python.
+A simple game I made using Python in Jupyter Notebooks.